Art-of-WiFi/UniFi-Cloud-API-client/README.md

 ## Usage

-Below is a basic example of how to use the UniFi API Client NG:
+Below is a basic example of how to use the UniFi Cloud API Client:

 ```php
 <?php